Hi there, I’m Jonas Arnklint. I’m a Swedish full stack developer and founder.

 Planning, building and maintaining an e-commerce system

 - Advanced search using Elasticsearch.
-One quick search and one advanced mode where you can filter by colour and price.
+One quick search and one advanced mode where you can filter by color and price.

-- Implementation of behaviour based e-mail campaign system
+- Implementation of a behavior-based e-mail campaign system

-- Optimising customer experience and the order process, increasing conversions by 67%
+- Optimizing customer experience and the order process, increasing conversions by 67%

 Quickfix.io - the inline CSS editor

 A fun side project making it super easy to tweak your website UI and persist the changes without booting up a dev environment.
 It consists of a Chrome browser extension and solved me and Mathias’ issue with the ability to persist quick CSS fixes.
 Try it out if you're using Google Chrome.

 The podcast for web developers and web designers, where I co-produced over 80 episodes averaging 45 min interviewing great entrepreneurs and people somehow connected to the web.
 It produced over 110 000+ downloads which are a big deal for such a niche podcast in Swedish.
 Subscribe or listen to it straight away.

 User Interface design for Fortnox / Fortnox International